bormaxi8080/osint-timeline/timelines/osintech-timeline_02_13.04.2023.md

 Threat-Informed Defense Ecosystem: https://start.me/p/X25q7l/threat-informed-defense-ecosystem

+Top 10 SMTP Test Tools to Detect Server Issues & To Test Email Security: https://cybersecuritynews.com/smtp-test-tools/

 ----

 ### Tools

-- Top 10 SMTP Test Tools to Detect Server Issues & To Test Email Security: https://cybersecuritynews.com/smtp-test-tools/

 - The easiest way to run WireGuard VPN + Web-based Admin UI: https://github.com/WeeJeWel/wg-easy

-- ```ArchiveBox```: Open source self-hosted web archiving.
+- ```ArchiveBox```.
+Open source self-hosted web archiving.
 Takes URLs/browser history/bookmarks/Pocket/Pinboard/etc., saves HTML, JS, PDFs, media, and more: https://github.com/ArchiveBox/ArchiveBox

 - Pretend to be busy or waiting for your computer when you should actually be doing real work!
 Impress people with your insane multitasking skills.
 Just open a few instances of genact and watch the show. ```Genact``` has multiple scenes that pretend to be doing something exciting or useful when in reality nothing is happening at all: https://github.com/svenstaro/genact